 Impact on relevant standards

-As the project progresses metrological outputs in the fields of surface metrology will be presented to ISO/TC 213/WG16 in order to advance the development of corresponding standards of 25178-70x series and to be transferred to the national level such as DIN NA 152-03-03 AA, UNM 10 GPS, METSTA TC K290, UNI CT047 GL Superfici.
-Guidelines for calibration of CSI and CM will be further developed or revised in the German VDI/VDE-GMA Technical Committee 3.41 "Surface Measurement Technology in Micro- and Nanometer range".
-In the field of dimensional metrology, the results will be presented to ISO/TC 213/WG 10 Coordinate Metrology for the further development of the standards ISO 10360-8 and ISO 10360-13.
-The guideline for the application of ISO 10360-8 will be further developed in the German Technical Committee VDI/VDE-GMA 3.31 / DIN/NA 152-03-02-12 GUA KMT Coordinate Measuring Machines.
-In addition, the results of this project will be disseminated through discussions and presentations at meetings of EURAMET TC Length committee.
+The metrological outputs in the fields of surface metrology have been presented to ISO/TC 213/WG16 to advance the development of corresponding standards in the 25178-70x series and transferred to the national level such as DIN NA 152-03-03, UNM 10 GPS, METSTA TC K290, UNI CT047 GL Superfici.
+Guidelines for the calibration of CSI and CM will be further developed or revised in the German VDI/VDE-GMA Technical Committee 3.41.
+In the field of dimensional metrology, the results will be presented to ISO/TC 213/WG 10 Coordinate Metrology in March 2023 for the further development of the standards ISO 10360-8 and ISO 10360-13.
+The guidelines for the application of ISO 10360-8 will be further developed in the German Technical Committee VDI/VDE-GMA 3.31 / DIN/NA 152-03-02-12 GUA KMT Coordinate Measuring Machines.
+In addition, the results of this project will be disseminated through discussions and presentations at meetings of the EURAMET TC Length.
 Feedback on the presented results will be sought.

 Longer-term economic, social and environmental impacts

 Improved optical measurements will lead to an increased use in industry and this will save time and costs as well as improve the competitiveness of European industry.
 Providing the European manufacturing industry with a strong tool such as traceable optical measurements, will help the industry to keep their production in Europe and to reduce the amount of outsourcing to, for example Asia.
 The research will accelerate the evolution of industry 4.0 and the Key Enabling Technologies (KETs) by fast and traceable measurements enabling non‑destructive 100 % control of manufactured surfaces and geometries.
 Moreover, it will support innovative designs because of better measurement capabilities for geometrical and surface roughness specifications of components with smaller tolerances.